The MeerKAT 1.3 GHz Survey of the Large Magellanic Cloud: Highlighted Sources

 \subsubsection{Unclassified Non-Thermal Radio Emission in the Field of the LMC}

 In Figure~\ref{Figure:Unclassified}, we show a prominent non-thermal radio feature located near RA (J2000)\,=\,05~21~20, Dec (J2000)\,=\,--68~50~00, about 7\arcmin$\times$2\arcmin\ in size ($\sim$100$\times$30\,pc at the distance of the \ac{LMC}).
 No known radio-continuum sources can precisely explain the morphology of this feature, which is exclusively seen at radio-continuum frequencies.
 We suggest that it most likely belongs to the \ac{LMC} due to its morphological appearance.
-Given its non-thermal nature, found from comparison with optical, IR and X-ray images, this feature could represent an evolved \ac{SNR} with an extensive NE-to-SW blow-out region; however, we observe no linear polarisation in the MeerKAT data, which argues against this scenario.
+Given its non-thermal nature, found from comparison with IR images (\chg{ see Figure \ref{Figure:Unclassified} right}), this feature could represent an evolved \ac{SNR} with an extensive NE-to-SW blow-out region; however, we observe no linear polarisation in the MeerKAT data, which argues against this scenario. \chg{The varying resolution across the MeerKAT bandwidth renders the in-band spectral }\chgb{index} \chg{unreliable in determining the thermal/nonthermal character of the feature.}

 There are a broad variety of Galactic non-thermal filaments identified in the \ac{SMGPS}~\citep{2024MNRAS.531..649G}, and some appear morphologically similar to this feature.
 Some of these identified filaments are likely non-thermal in nature, due to the lack of corresponding IR emission; however, a reliable spectral index could not be obtained.
 The polarisation properties of these \ac{SMGPS} filaments are also unknown~\citep{2024MNRAS.531..649G}, and thus the lack of observed linear polarisation does not argue against this scenario.